Wilson Harris: Biography

 Harris moved to England in 1959.
 That year, he met and married his second wife, Scottish poet and playwright Margaret Whitaker.
 They remained married for fifty years until her death in 2010.
 They never had children.
 She allowed Harris to sometimes quote her work in his epigraphs, and it seems clear that Harris drew a good deal of inspiration from Margaret's creative projects.
 The couple lived in the Holland Park area of London, England, until 1985, when they moved to the Essex countryside.

 Harris published his first novel Palace of the Peacock in 1960 with Faber, approved for publication by then-editor in chief, T. S. Eliot.
 This became the first of a quartet of novels, The Guyana Quartet, which includes The Far Journey of Oudin (1961), The Whole Armour (1962), and The Secret Ladder (1963).
 He subsequently wrote the Carnival trilogy: Carnival (1985), The Infinite Rehearsal (1987), and The Four Banks of the River of Space (1990).

 His most recent novels were Jonestown (1996), which tells of the mass-suicide of followers of cult leader Jim Jones, The Dark Jester (2001), a semi-autobiographical novel, The Mask of the Beggar (2003), and The Ghost of Memory (2006).

 Harris also wrote non-fiction and critical essays and was awarded honorary doctorates by the University of the West Indies (1984) and the University of Liège (2001).
 He twice won the Guyana Prize for Literature.

+A documentary on his work was produced for Channel 4's The Bandung File in the UK in 1985, directed by Colin Nutley, the first documentary of any kind to air on the show.

-Harris was deemed by the Crown a Knight Bachelor in June 2010, in the Queen Elizabeth II Birthday Honours.
+Harris was dubbed a Knight Bachelor in Queen Elizabeth II's 2010 Birthday Honours.
 In 2014, Harris won a Lifetime Achievement Prize from the Anisfield-Wolf Book Awards.